Pediatric behavioral health design thinking

 Content modified from an interview that appeared in the Colorado Real Estate Journal.

-How do designs of pediatric hospitals or outpatient facilities differ from those for adult patients?
+How do designs of pediatric hospitals or outpatient facilities differ from adults?

 We anticipate that some families will spend many hours at the facility while their child is in treatment.
 Siblings need space to play, relax, do homework.
 Adults may want to catch up on work.
 We create flexible living spaces within the facility that support a wide program and are adaptable over time.
 We also incorporate smart TVs to disseminate reassuring and empowering information about new research, treatment options, support groups, or coping techniques.